 Dr. Duncan received her veterinary degree from University of Illinois in 2002.
 After graduating, she promptly returned to her native state, Colorado, to pursue a career as a general practitioner.
 Her special interests include preventive medicine and veterinary homeopathy.
 She enjoys working with her clients to provide individualized care for their special family member.
 Dr. Duncan spends her free time with family, gardening, and enjoying the Colorado outdoors.
 Her family consists of husband (Doug), two sons (Kyle and Logan), and two dogs (Ned and Ellie).

-Dr. Susan Scariot attended Colorado State University to receive her doctorate in Veterinary Medicine in 2007.
+Dr. Susan Ornitz attended Colorado State University to receive her doctorate in Veterinary Medicine in 2007.
 She has practiced in North Carolina and Colorado.
 After 6 years of general practice, she went back to school for both animal acupuncture and chiropractic practices.
 Using a holistic approach, she integrates Western medicine with eastern techniques.
-She has a farm that consists of eight dogs, four cats, five milking goats, two ducks, and a flock of chickens.
-In her free time she loves to hike and explore the outdoors, garden, and read.
+She has a farm that consists of eight dogs, four cats, six milking goats, and a flock of chickens.
+In her free time she loves to hike, ski, garden, and read.

 Geralyn Gibson, DVM